 Revisions to the conceptual model of the Trinity Aquifer in GMA 10 were completed in 2017 and revisions to the Trinity Hill Country Groundwater Availability Model (GAM) numerical model are underway.
 Furthermore, the District is developing an in-house model to improve our understanding of the Trinity Aquifer in response to different recharge/pumping scenarios.
 As the model evolves to yield useable results, the District aims to involve stakeholders in assessing something akin to sustainable yield.
-As more information becomes available, revisions to the DFC expressions and new aquifer assessments are possible.
+As more information becomes available, revisions to the DFC expressions and new aquifer assessments are expected.
+The TWDB is also working on a new MAG that is expected to be released in the Spring of 2023.